 Pictures hold a lot of power in a sales sheet.
 Products need to be photographed while they’re being used.
 That’s the best way to demonstrate their value to a customer.
 When it comes to services, however, it can be tricky.

 You can’t always present your service with a photo or two, but you can include an infographic that shows the benefits of your service.
+You can make your own infographic by using online tools.
 If you’re selling software, show how much your client’s revenue went up since using it, how many people they hired because of it, etc.